When applying for over 50 life insurance some policies require you to take a medical exam, and others do not.

 There’s is still underwriting even if an exam is not part of the underwriting process.

-Too often we have found that many people that are wanting to apply for a no exam policy do so because they have, or have had certain health issues.
+Too often I have found that many people that are wanting to apply for a no exam policy do so because they have, or have had certain health issues.

 Some people think their medical history won’t need to be disclosed.
 However, nothing could be further from the truth.